Elefant Traks: 2018—2023: Homeward Bound, 20th Anniversary

+2024: Defunction and 25th anniversary

+On the 7th of March, 2024, a video was posted on the Elefant Traks social media accounts, featuring Urthboy announcing that the label would be "calling it a day".
+The video shows him revisiting some of Elefant Traks's old offices; the second one, located on Faversham Street in Marrickville, had since been demolished by developers.

+Shortly after this announcement, on the 24th of May, Traksewt and Urthboy were interviewed by The Guardian to discuss this decision further.
+Urthboy, over the phone, stated:

+To celebrate the label's legacy (and its 25th anniversary), many of the artists on the label held three live performances together, known as the 'ET25 Finale Party'; performing at the Sydney Opera House on the 26th of May (with special guest SKY'HIGH), The Tivoli in Brisbane on the 8th of June and at the Melbourne Recital Centre on the 15th of June (with special guest Monkey Marc and an extra Matinee show added as well.)
+A garage sale was also hosted, selling rare Elefant Traks paraphernalia.

 Activism

 In response to the proposed dumping of around 3 million cubic metres of dredged seabed onto the Great Barrier Reef, a legal fighting team was formed by World Wide Fund for Nature (WWF)-Australia and the Australian Marine Conservation Society (AMCS) in late 2013/early 2014.
 The legal team received further support in April 2014, following the release of the "Sounds for the Reef" musical fundraising project.
 Produced by Straightup, the digital album features Elefant Traks artists The Herd and Sietta, in addition to artists such as John Butler, Missy Higgins, The Cat Empire, Fat Freddys Drop, The Bamboos (featuring Kylie Auldist) and Resin Dogs.
 Released on 7 April, the album's 21 songs were sold on the Bandcamp website.